NIXANDASS/Django---ORM/README.md

 ## DESIGN STEPS

 ### STEP 1:To create admin account enter the following command to create a superuser:
+python3 manage.py makemigrations
+python3 manage.py migrate
+python3 manage.py createsuperuser

 ### STEP 2:Add the username and email for the superuser

 ### STEP 3:The next prompt in the shell is for your password.
-Add a strong password and press the Enter key to confirm it once again:
+Add a strong password and press the Enter key to confirm it once again
+superuser is created successfully.

 ## PROGRAM